KSU-CS-Software-Engineering/rgn/STYLEGUIDE.md

+For git commit messages style refer to [this article](https://chris.beams.io/posts/git-commit/)

 # Java Style Guide

 The intention of this guide is to provide a set of conventions that encourage good code.